You're Doing the Right Things for Your Pastors.

 "Pastor Williams never complains about money.
 What a servant's heart."

-Why Your Pastors Aren't Asking for Help
+Why Pastors Don’t Ask for Help

 "I should be doing better than this."
 Here's the most insidious belief: pastors assume they're tax-advantaged because of housing allowance.
-In reality, at low-to-middle incomes, dual tax status often makes them pay more in taxes than secular employees—even with housing allowance.
+In reality, at low-to-middle incomes, dual tax status often means they pay more than secular employees — even with housing allowance.
+They're being gaslit by a belief that they should be thriving.

 But when the denomination provides infrastructure, everything changes.